jia-von/data_engineer_take_home_assessment/SQL/sql_solution_human_readable.md

         ) AS utm_s
         -- Since account with the name account_name 'ddd' or account_id '999' do not have 'utmcmd' row, temporary tables 'utm_s' and 'utm_m' will have none matching rows.
         -- Therefore, FULL OUTER JOIN was used to set NULL values for every column of the table that does not have the matching row
-        -- Refer: https://www.postgresqltutorial.com/postgresql-tutorial/postgresql-full-outer-join/
-FULL OUTER JOIN
+        -- FULL OUTER JOIN to use the full join to find a row in a table that does not have a matching row in another table -- It sets NULL values for columns of table that does not have the matching row -- Refer: https://www.postgresqltutorial.com/postgresql-tutorial/postgresql-full-outer-join/ FULL OUTER JOIN
         (